‘The Young And The Restless’ Star Jess Walton Reminisces About Jill

 “Not really a storyline……any scene between Jill and Katherine.
 The two of you simply electrified the tv screen.”

-Long-time viewers repeated that sentiment throughout the numerous comments Walton’s post received.
+Longtime viewers repeated that sentiment throughout the numerous comments Walton’s post received.
 Fans absolutely adored the relationship that grew out of Katherine and Jill’s original status as enemies.
 They soon become frenemies, and ultimately, before all was said and done, they were the best of friends.

 One fan replied, “I remember when you (Jill) and Tricia Cast (Nina) would go at it!
 Phillips car accident!
 Fighting for custody of little Phillip!
 Oh, I miss those years!”